 IMSc encourages motivated students interested in pure research to apply to our doctoral (graduate) programs.
 We value motivation, creativity, independence and the ability to work hard.
 Graduate students at IMSc typically spend around a year doing course and project work in preparation for research.
 Although our preparatory coursework is intensive, our students often begin to explore research problems on their own, using seminars, scientific meetings and the opportunity to interact with both Institute members and our many visitors as opportunities to do so.
 It is expected that students will identify a research supervisor whose interests match theirs most closely and investigate the possibility of working with them.

 Junior Research Fellowships are awarded to all selected PhD students.
 These fellowships include a monthly stipend ranging from Rs.
 25,000/- to Rs.
-28,000/-, hostel accommodation (or a house rent allowance), medical benefits and annual book/contingency grants and support for research-related domestic and international travel.
+28,000/-, hostel accommodation (or a house rent allowance), medical benefits and annual book/contingency grants and support for research-related travel.

 The Institute provides several recreational facilities, including a well-equipped gym, yoga room, table tennis room, tennis and badminton courts, a small soccer/cricket ground, a movie club and a cultural association.

 Fellowships are renewed yearly, based on performance assessed by a faculty committee.
 These fellowships are awarded for upto 5 years.

 PhD applicants typically have a basic undergraduate or post-graduate degree in the sciences, mathematics or in an engineering discipline.
 Students with an undergraduate degree enter an integrated PhD programme.